PhD Students

 Summary of Current Research

-I am a first year Ph.D. student in the Developmental Psychopathology and Clinical Science program at the University of Minnesota’s Institute of Child Development.
-Broadly, my interests are studying the heterogeneity inherent in psychopathology and social cognition.
-More specifically, I am interested in studying autism early identification, heterogeneity in developmental disorders and other psychopathological profiles, and social cognition and interactions, including sibling relationships, in typical and atypical populations.
-Prior to graduate school at ICD, I received a B.E. in Biomedical Engineering and Neuroscience from Vanderbilt University in 2016 and a M.P.H. from the University of Miami in 2019.
+I am a Ph.D. student in the Developmental Psychopathology and Clinical Science program at the University of Minnesota’s Institute of Child Development.
+Broadly, my research interests include heterogeneity in autism and developmental origins of psychopathology and neurodevelopmental disorders.
+More specifically, I am interested in studying autism early identification, heterogeneity in developmental disorders, and social/emotional developmental influences on the emergence of psychopathology.
+Prior to graduate school at ICD, I received a B.E. in Biomedical Engineering and Neuroscience from Vanderbilt University and an M.P.H. from the University of Miami.
 Later, I worked as a research coordinator for a year and a half in the Laboratory of Affective Sensory Research at Vanderbilt University Medical Center studying sensory differences in autism.

 Sanju Koirala